Table of contents

 Who it’s for: It's ideal for e-commerce businesses, content creators, and entrepreneurs who want to launch mobile or web apps to sell their products.

 When I tested GoodBarber, I created a small app that featured products I currently sell on eBay.
 I could pick a template, plug in data via its CMS, and generate a working app preview.
-The native app publishing (for iOS + Android) stood out, making deployment feel more polished than many PWAs alone.
+The simple native app publishing (for iOS + Android) stood out, making the platform an excellent solution if you’re aiming to launch an e-commerce app quickly.

 Key Features